gs6651/SecondBrain/CiscoSDWAN/OMP.md

 - The `omp ecmp-limit <5>` parameter defines the maximum number of best paths that can be installed in the routing table.
 - The `controller-send-path-limit` defines the maximum number of best-paths that a Controller can advertise to another Controller.
 - The `omp send-backup-paths` tell Controller to advertise the first set of non-best routes.
+- OSPF 'O' routes or 'O-IA' routes gets redistributed directly into OSPF, but not the other way.
+We need a template to redistribute OMP routes into OSPF, EIGRP, ISIS etc.

 ## OMP Best-Path Selection